PASSAIC COUNTY BOARD OF CHOSEN FREEHOLDERS

 Failing/incomplete/other - no reimbursement

-Supervising Juvenile Detention Officers’ and Training Officers’ that have attained, or hereafter obtain a college degree shall receive an annual education increment not on base of $200.00 for an Associate Degree and $400.00 for a Bachelor Degree.
+11.1.2 Those employees that have attained, or hereafter obtain a college degree shall receive an annual education increment not on base of $200.00 for an Associate Degree and $400.00 for a Bachelor Degree.
 Only one degree is payable at a time.
-To be eligible for such payments, however, employees must provide the County with documentation of said degree and said payment will be made within ninety (90) days of receipt of said documentation.
+To be eligible for such payments, however, employees must provide the County with documentation of said degree.

 11.2 LATENESS - If an employee is more than thirty minutes late in reporting, without good cause, the Director or designee may send the employee home for the balance of that work day, in which event, he shall not receive any pay for that day.
 There will be a five minute grace period for the first five occurrences of lateness, thereafter the employee shall be docked the full amount of lateness.